Alcugan/Alcugan/README.md

 # Hi 👋!
-My name is Álvaro Radu and I'm a back-end developer 💻
+My name is Álvaro Radu and I'm a software developer 💻

 ## 🚀 Looking for an internship opportunity to grow as a developer
 I'm a responsible and motivated person, eager to learn and improve alongside a great team.